gpozzi/capstone-google-analytics/README.md

 ### Data processing
 In the first place, the data will be extracted as CSV files to apply some preprocessing in Pandas.
 The steps involved will be documented [**`here`**](https://github.com/gpozzi/capstone-google-analytics/blob/main/python.md)

-We'll then load the trips datasets into a database as 4 different tables.
+We'll then load the `taxi_trips_[year]` datasets into a database as 4 different tables.
 I didn't concatenate them in Pandas to keep the most part of the preprocessing in SQL.

 The data cleaning was documented [**`here`**](https://github.com/gpozzi/capstone-google-analytics/blob/main/sql.md)